Instagram Shadowban Checker

 Important Note

-This tool provides an estimate based on common shadowban indicators.
-Instagram doesn't officially acknowledge shadowbanning, and results may vary.
-For the most accurate assessment, ask a non-follower to search for your posts using your hashtags.
+Instagram doesn't officially acknowledge shadowbanning, so no tool can confirm one with certainty.
+This checker scores the manual tests above.
+For the clearest signal, ask a non-follower to search for your posts using your hashtags.

 What Is an Instagram Shadowban?